FREQUENTLY ASKED QUESTIONS

 Brad does not yet have an active internship program, but if you would like him to consider you, please email us with what specific permaculture topics you are most interested in, what you think you would want to do with the skills and experiences you would come away with, what your time frame is, how many hours per week you could work, what your tolerance level is for the less-glamorous end of the spectrum of possible assignments, and whether you would be willing to work on an unpaid basis — that sort of information would be helpful.

 Since Brad travels a lot and manages to stay very busy when he is in town, we recommend you begin by checking out this great local resource map of water-harvesting demonstrations sites and more, put together by Mead Mier at PAG (Pima Associations of Governments).
-If you are super-motivated to set up a visit with Brad, he can sometimes accommodate such requests, especially if your timing is right and you’re able and willing either to volunteer your time and energy toward one of his current projects, or if you’re willing to pay $100 ($50 for schools and educational programs) per hour of tour and/or Q & A time — you may bring a total of up to 20 people for this fee to lower the per-person cost and increase the spread of information.
+If you are super-motivated to set up a visit with Brad, he can sometimes accommodate such requests, especially if you’re willing to pay his fee of $250 for the first hour and $150 per each subsequent hour (need-based discounts can be discussed for schools and educational programs) for tour and/or Q & A time—you may bring a total of up to 20 people for this fee to lower the per-person cost and increase the spread of information.
+On rare occasions, if your timing is right and you’re able and willing either to volunteer your time and energy toward one of his current projects, he can offer a work-tour trade.
 If either option sounds interesting, first please check the events page for a preliminary sense of Brad’s availability and then send us an email with a few dates and times that seem promising.
-Please note: non-school-based paid tours must be prepaid by PayPal or check to reserve a spot in Brad’s calendar.
+Please note: Non-school-based tours must be prepaid by PayPal, Square, or check to reserve a spot in Brad’s calendar.

 As simple as it might sound, all Brad did to sow the seeds of excitement and action among his neighbors in the Dunbar-Spring neighborhood of Tucson was to start small in his own yard and the right-of-way (between the curb and the sidewalk) in front of his property.
 Once his neighbors saw what he was doing and how his property was gradually transforming for the better, their interest was sparked.
 And this process is ongoing.
 If things don’t work – fix them.
 Do not promote problems or mistakes.
 Instead, learn from your mistakes by striving for and finding solutions you can share/promote.
 Monitor and document ‘before’ and ‘after’ conditions with photos, data, and more.
 After you have successful on-the-ground work in motion, you can share images of the transformation, and even data on water saved, productivity of vegetation, temperature differences, wildlife counts, soil and water quality, etc. This way you will gradually become one of your community’s authentic “inperts” (a local expert), as Brad did.
 But it’s important to have the actual experience to back up your words.
 And you don’t have to go at it alone: work with other interested folk for more fun, teamwork, and creativity.